Top 3 Favorite Hikes in Northern Colorado: A Fort Collins Local’s Guide

 A True Northern Colorado Adventure

 Greyrock Mountain is considered one of the best day hikes in all of Northern Colorado.
-Located in the spectacular Cache la Poudre Canyon, this trail is more challenging but rewards you with sweeping views of the river canyon, distant mountain peaks, and the rolling foothills that make this region so distinctive.
+Located in the spectacular Cache la Poudre Canyon along Highway 14, this trail rewards strong hikers with a challenging climb and one of the most dramatic summit experiences in the region.

 Trail Features